Seafarers UK Mortgages: A Complete FREE Guide

 3. Can I only get a mortgage if I'm on a permanent contract?

-If you can show two years of employment history on your tax returns, and you have at least six months remaining on your current fixed-term contract, you can still get a mortgage.
+If you can show two years of employment history on your tax returns and at least six months remaining on your current fixed-term contract, you can still get a mortgage.

 You don't need to have payslips.